NovaLynxie/CoraBot_Main/README.md

 FFmpeg is required for all voice interactions to work correctly.

 To setup a local host instance, clone this repository, navigate to the bot's directory root and open a command line.
 Run the command 'npm install' to begin installing dependencies.
-This will install all modules for the bot to run correctly.
+This will install all required modules for the bot to run correctly.
-You will also need to provide a bot token to interface the bot with my code and set the bots prefix.
-Open the example.env file and edit the line botToken=BOT_TOKEN_HERE, replace BOT_TOKEN_HERE with your token.
+Once installation is completed, run 'npm run setup'.
+This will start the setup utility, follow the prompts to complete the bot setup process.
-*Installation and setup scripts are planned for v2.0 for easier setup.*
+*Installation scripts are planned for v3.0 for easier setup.*

 ## My bot doesn't work or music will not play back... help?
-Should a module dependency fail to install correctly or a bot function not work properly, reinstall the required dependency by running the following commands:
-`npm uninstall <module_name>` followed by `npm install --s <module_name>` If the music play command not work or cause an error, it means the module 'node-opus' may have failed to install or build correctly on setup.
-Open a command prompt and navigate to your bot's root directory, make sure its the root of the bot's directory and not node_modules.
+The bot may be missing permissions to speak or connect to the connected voice channel in your server.
+Please check any roles it has and that the correct permissions are granted.
+It is also possible there may have been an error installing the `opus`,`ytdl-core` or `ffmpeg-static` modules during `npm install`.
+These are responsible for handling music play back and audio streaming functions.
+You might also be missing FFmpeg on your system, this is mentioned in the requirements.
+Try reinstalling the aformentioned modules by running these commands in this order:
+1. `npm uninstall <module_name>`
-Run `npm uninstall node-opus` followed by `npm install --s node-opus` to reinstall the module.
+2. `npm install --s <module_name>`
+Should this still fail, try running `npm clean-install`.
+Please note running a clean install will take a while as this uninstalls all bot dependencies and downloads a fresh install, so only use this as a last resort.